 INTRODUCTION Sudan's President Ja'afar Al-Nimeiry opened a new satellite station in Juba on Sunday (6 March).

-INTRODUCTION Sudan's President Ja'afar Al-Nimeiry opened a new satellite station in Juba on Sunday (6 March).
+Background: INTRODUCTION Sudan's President Ja'afar Al-Nimeiry opened a new satellite station in Juba on Sunday (6 March).
 It's part of an extensive programme designed to vastly improve communications throughout the country.

 SYNOPSIS: Under the plan, there are 14 stations and one of these will be opened every month until all are in operation.
 The first, at Nyala, began operations last month.